 - Turn on my Photo Stream on your iPhone: Settings > iCloud > Photos > Tap My Photo Stream on

 - Turn on My Photo stream on your Mac or Windows computer

 4) Perform a backup without iCloud or iTunes

-Is it possible to backup your iPhone or iPad without iTunes or iCloud?
+Is it possible to back up your iPhone or iPad without iTunes or iCloud?
 Yes!
-You can backup your iPhone or iPad’s internal database without iCloud or iTunes.
-By using a third party software such as Enigma Recovery, you can create a backup of the data on your device.
+By using a third-party software solution such as Enigma Recovery, you can create a backup of the data on your device.